Best Gaston Public Schools (2025)

-The top ranked public schools in Gaston, SC are Sandhills Middle School and Frances F. Mack Intermediate.
+The top ranked public schools in Gaston, SC are Frances F. Mack Intermediate and Sandhills Middle School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Minority enrollment is 50% of the student body (majority Hispanic), which is less than the South Carolina public school average of 52% (majority Black).
+Minority enrollment is 53% of the student body (majority Hispanic), which is equal to the South Carolina public school average of 53% (majority Black).

 Location